 Step up collection efforts on delinquent accounts and increase monitoring of currents accounts.
 Collection efforts are important to ensure funding for future loans and to pay for the Division's operations.
-The Division has been experiencing increased delinquencies due to the downturn in the State's economy.
-Increased monitoring of accounts and working with the delinquent borrowers have helped to mitigate the severity of the problem.
-The program is a lender of last resort and collection efforts need to be balanced with the need to assist the industry through this difficult period.
+The Division will continue monitoring of current accounts and work with the delinquent borrowers to ensure timely repayment of their loans.
+The program is a lender of last resort and collection efforts need to be balanced with the need to assist the industry.

 - 1. The Division's goal is to keep delinquencies under 20% of the total loan volume. - 2.
-Continues monitoring of available fund balances, delinquent accounts and the overall health of the portfolio and status of the agriculture and aquaculture industries. - 3.
+Continued monitoring of available fund balances, delinquent accounts and the overall health of the portfolio and status of the agriculture and aquaculture industries. - 3.
 To ensure adequate monitoring of the Division's accounts, a target of 850 servicing contacts with borrowers will be maintained. - 4.
-Increase use of forbearance agreements for delinquent borrowers to help establish regular payments, ensure close monitoring of the account and periodic reviews of the borrower's financial condition.
+Increase use of forbearance agreements for delinquent borrowers will help establish regular payments, ensure close monitoring of the account and allow for periodic reviews of the borrower's financial condition.